Student protests against India's citizenship law spread after clashes on campuses

 Anger with Modi’s Hindu nationalist government over the citizenship act has erupted for two reasons.
 In Assam, and other northeastern states bordering Bangladesh, people upset over the impact that a large influx of migrants is having on society, and the pressure it places on their land.

-In the capital New Delhi and other urban centers, opposition political activists and student leaders are angry over a law that they say erodes India’s secular foundations.
+In the capital New Delhi and other urban centres, opposition political activists and student leaders are angry over a law that they say erodes India’s secular foundations.

 Modi’s ruling Bharatiya Janata Party denies any religious bias but says it is opposed to the appeasement of one community.
 It says the new law is meant to help minority groups facing persecution in the three nearby Muslim countries.